 We journeyed to Juneau, Alaska, for a week of adventures in 2017.
 Lucky for us, our friends Brandy & Eric moved to Juneau a few years ago.
 So they showed us around this paradise.
 We rented a house on the bay with many super scenic options for exploration within a short drive – by land and by sea.

 Juneau offers the best of Alaska in one small area.
 Plus, this unique small town of about 32,000 people is not accessible by road.
 So you must arrive by airplane or boat.
 This is especially interesting since it’s the capital city of Alaska.
-Make visitors arrive in Juneau via massive cruise ships, but they only get a limited glimpse of the area.
+Many visitors arrive in Juneau via massive cruise ships, but they only get a limited glimpse of the area.

 From downtown Juneau, take the tram up to Mt Roberts and then take a hike with panoramic views overlooking the town (top photo) and waterway.